mhayle/arxiv-analysis/README.md

 ## arxiv_analysis.ipynb
-In progress.

 This notebook contains exploratory data analysis (EDA) of the dataset.
 This includes basic stats such as paper, subject, and author publication counts.
-Some plots made include word clouds of the abstract and titles, publications over time, and a network graph between graphs.
+Some plots made include word clouds of the abstract and titles, publications over time, and a network graph between categories.

 ## arxiv_dashboard.py
 Not Made yet.

 After the analysis, I gather all my results into a dashboard for easy viewing and digesting.
-This is essentially a summarized version of **arxiv_analysis.ipnb**, where I took all my significant graphs and findings and condensed them into a single page without all the excess code and messiness.
+This is essentially a summarized version of **arxiv_analysis.ipynb**, where I took all my significant graphs and findings and condensed them into a single page without all the excess code and messiness.
 The dashboard can be viewed [here](https://www.google.com).

 ## Acknowledgements